henzeb/enumhancer/docs/from.md

 defined using the `mappers` method and the [Defaults](mappers.md).

 Warning: Be aware that this feature will not work if you have a backed enum.
-Even when you use this trait, currently the original methods take precedence.
+Even when you use this trait, currently, the original methods take precedence.